-Optics or laser sights may only be installed on a firearm carried on- or off-duty after they have been examined and approved by the Professional Standards Lieutenant.
+Optics or laser sights may only be installed on a firearm carried on-duty or on a department issued firearm carried off-duty, after they have been examined and approved by the Professional Standards Lieutenant.
 Any approved sight shall only be installed in strict accordance with manufacturer specifications.
 Once approved sights have been properly installed on any firearm, the member shall qualify with the firearm to ensure proper functionality and sighting of the firearm prior to carrying it.